lowern1ght/lowern1ght/README.md

 I started with a simple layout before sites on react.
-I wrote bots, parsers for sites on selenium, mini-applications in c++ for <code>unix</code> and <code>windows</code> machines, worked with postgresql, administered, configured on the first job And it went on.
-Currently logged in <strong>.NET</strong> and <strong>ASP .NET Core</strong>, and
+I wrote bots, parsers for sites on selenium, mini-applications in c++ for <code>unix</code> and <code>windows</code> machines, worked with postgresql, administered, configured on the first job.
+Currently active work with <strong>.NET</strong> and <strong>ASP .NET Core</strong>,
+and
 </p>